 Producing speech sounds that are appropriate for age and dialect

-It is important for every child with speech sound difficulties to have a comprehensive evaluation performed by a licensed and certified speech language pathologist to determine the specific problems that the child has and to develop an appropriate therapy plan to remediate these difficulties.
+It is important for every child with speech-sound difficulties to have a comprehensive evaluation performed by a licensed, certified speech-language pathologist.